bbauska/JS-svg/README.md

-to bring it back to generative art, the hexadecimal codes of the 216 web-safe colors you'd like to sample for your next retro-inspired masterpiece (in the 1990s, web developers -- or web masters as they were then known -- had a much more restricted color palette).
+to bring it back to generative art, the hexadecimal codes of the 216 web-safe colors you'd like to sample for your next retro-inspired masterpiece (in the 1990s, web developers -- or web masters as they were then known -- had a much more restricted color palette).</p>

 <p>When you have lists of anything, arrays are your friend.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->